Saeidhoseinipour/Intrococlust/README.md

 4. Madeira, S. C., & Oliveira, A. L. (2004).
 Biclustering Algorithms for Biological Data Analysis: A Survey.
 IEEE/ACM Transactions on Computational Biology and Bioinformatics, 1(1), 24-45.

 5. Cheng, Y., Church, G. M. (2000).
 Biclustering of Expression Data.
 Proceedings of the Eighth International Conference on Intelligent Systems for Molecular Biology (ISMB '00), 93-103.

-In conclusion, co-clustering is a versatile technique that reveals hidden structures in complex data.
-By employing various co-clustering approaches, researchers and data analysts can gain valuable insights in a wide range of domains.
-These methods continue to evolve, and the field of co-clustering remains an active area of research and development.